10 Facts About Dekay’s Brown Snake (USA)

 Source: iNaturalist user Raven Dandridge – CC BY 4.0

-Overall, an adult Storeria dekayi is most likely to be confused with a rough earth snake, but the latter has a narrow, more tapering snout, and far less markings on their body.
-Rough earth snakes are typically a consistent olive colour.
+Overall, an adult Dekay’s brown snake is most likely to be confused with a rough earth snake (also found in the eastern US), but the latter has a narrower, more tapering snout.
+Rough earth snakes also have far less markings adorning their body, sticking to a consistent olive colour instead.

 Dekay’s brown snakes lay live young rather than eggs, typically in batches of 4-20.
-These are born in late July to early August, and mothers provide no parental guidance or care to their offspring, unlike many rattlesnakes.
+These are born in late July to early August, and mothers provide no parental guidance or care to their offspring.
+This is the opposite of some rattlesnakes, which not only care for their young, but recruit fellow females as babysitters while they go out hunting.

 Leave a Comment